SEO Optimization Strategy for Large Travel Ticketing Website

 Even though Google says that there are no automatic sanctions for low-quality links (it just does not consider them), why tempt fate by risking the site’s positions and the business?
 Besides, the effectiveness of such backlinks is highly questionable.

 How to get the most out of your links on a tight budget

 In our case, an effective way was to get references to the most conversion (lead-generating) pages (pages of directions between cities).

-Our client and we created a list of pages that were considered the most conversion according to analytics.
+We created a list of pages that were considered the most conversion according to analytics.
 Based on this list and the Google Search Console for webmasters, we made an anchor list for these pages.

 The strategy was to find keywords that already were in the top 10 (but in 4th–10th places) and use links to promote them to the top 3.
-After all, if a query goes up in search results from top 10 to top 3, it is much more profitable in terms of traffic and business than if we did the same from the 30th positions to the 20th.
+After all, if a query goes up in search results from top 10 to top 3, it is much more profitable in terms of traffic and business than if we did the same from the 30th position to the 20th.